Susan Horn

 Susan Helen Dadakis Horn is an American biostatistician.
 She is the senior scientist at the Institute for Clinical Outcomes Research, a professor at the University of Utah School of Medicine in the Health Services Innovation and Research Program, and an affiliate faculty member at Weill Cornell Graduate School of Medical Sciences.
 She is known for her work in developing computational statistical models for clinicians to use in-practice to improve therapy results.

 Career

-Susan D. Horn graduated from Cornell University in 1964 with a Bachelor of Arts in mathematics, after which she completed her PhD in statistics from Stanford University in 1968.
+Susan D. Horn graduated from Cornell University in 1964 with a Bachelor of Arts in mathematics, after which she completed her Ph.D. in statistics from Stanford University in 1968.
 From 1968 to 1992, she was a professor at Johns Hopkins University where she conducted research, taught mathematics and health services courses, and directed the Robert Wood Johnson Foundation Program for Faculty Fellowships in Health Care Finance.

 Awards and honors

 She became a Fellow of the American Statistical Association in 1978.